-2 People Killed In Shooting In Eastern Germany; Synagogues Under Increased Security
+2 People Killed In Shooting In Eastern Germany In Attack Outside Synagogue

-At least two people were shot and killed in the eastern German city of Halle on Wednesday.
+Two people were shot and killed in the eastern German city of Halle on Wednesday.
 Police and witnesses say shots were fired in multiple locations, including outside a synagogue and near a Jewish cemetery.

 The attack came as Jews observed Yom Kippur, the Day of Atonement.
+Germany's Interior Minister, Horst Seehofer, said that based on current information authorities must assume it was an anti-Semitic attack.

-One suspect has been arrested, and another suspect is thought to have fled in a vehicle.
-Authorities believe two or three people may have carried out the attack.
+One suspect has been arrested.
+Authorities originally said they believe two or three people may have carried out the attack, but are now reportedly exploring the possibility of a single assailant.

+Investigators have reportedly viewed video from a camera on the shooter's helmet that shows the assailant shooting passersby and making anti-Semitic comments, according to Spiegel.
+Video of the attack was livestreamed on Amazon's Twitch service, the company confirmed to CNBC.
+The video has since been removed, Twitch said.

 Witnesses told local media outlets that a man fired shots and threw a grenade-like object at a kebab shop.